Jbudnick/Covid-19-Forecasting/README.md

 <img src="images/Alabamafeatures.png" width="1000">
 <p>

 To determine the individual effect of these features, individual conditional expectation (ICE) plots are generated below.
 The fractional levels of public activity relative to pre-pandemic levels (January 2020) are plotted against the esimated number of daily new cases with all other factors held constant.
-The most important features was deemed to be grocery and pharmacy activity, but this is likely due to people reducing social distancing in Lousiana after new cases started dropping.
+The most important feature was deemed to be grocery and pharmacy activity, but the significant downward trend at higher daily cases is likely due to people reducing social distancing in Lousiana after new cases started dropping.
 Transit stations and workplaces are the next most important features.
 <p>
 <img src="images/AlabamaICE.png" width="1000">
 <p>